MConverter/mconverter-blog/articles/5-reasons-to-choose-mconverter-premium.md

 ## Is MConverter safe?

-If you are wondering , 'Is MConverter safe,’ the answer is a big yes.
+If you are wondering, 'Is MConverter safe,’ the answer is a big yes.
 MConverter is incredibly safe.
 It uses the best safety nets and does not use your data or scan your files in any way.
 So, your privacy is also maintained.

 ## How to begin your Premium plan with MConverter?